seasketch/python-sap-map/docs/algorithm.md

 ![survey sap map](img/survey-burn-in.png)

 The SAP value of each pixel is then calculated as the sum of the SAP values of the overlapping polygons.
+In other words if a polygon overlaps with a pixel, then the SAP value of that polygon is assigned to the pixel.
+All of the values for that pixel are then summed together into a final SAP value for that pixel.
 This can be displayed as a `heatmap` of importance.

 ![survey sap map](img/survey-sap-heatmap.png)